zextras/tech-doc/source/suite/docs.rst

 each document opened through a LibreOffice engine and responds to the client via an image upon every keystroke and change in the document.

-   **Important**

-   This component must be installed on one or more dedicated nodes running Ubuntu 16.04 LTS, Ubuntu 18.04 LTS or Red Hat Centos 7.
+.. important:: This component must be installed on one or more dedicated nodes running Ubuntu 16.04 LTS, Ubuntu 18.04 LTS or Red Hat Centos 7.

-.. _zextras_docs_extension:
+.. _docs_zextras_docs_extension:

 Zextras Docs Extension
 ----------------------